calyx-servicios/stock/print_check_control/README.rst

 |badge1| |badge2| |badge3|

-.. !!!
-Description must be max 2-3 paragraphs, and is required.

 This module allow the user to know if a stock transfer operation has been printed or not.